 My two base phrases are, what are semantic keywords and latent semantic indexing.

 The result of using the content tool gives me everything I need.

 I have starred out letters because I don’t want to repeat all these words and keywords and stuff this article.

 Enrich your text with the following semantically related words:

 main k**words, related se**ches, grea**, ls* ke**ords, long t*il k**words, se**ch en*ine, tar**ted keyword, rela*ed ke*word, high q*ality, cre*te co**ent, se**ntic rel*ed key*rds, se* stra**gy, sem**tic k*word res*arch, keyw**d den*ties, bl*g po*ts, co*e key**rds, sem**tic in**xing, la**nt se**ntic in**xing ls*, sem**tic s*rch, soc*al**edia

 If you check this article carefully, you will see the occurrences of the recommended semantic keywords I have used to help increase search visibility.

-Great for blog posts, but how can I use LSI keywords for a book description?
+How can I use LSI keywords for a book?

-By applying this simple semantic link SEO strategy you can only improve the chances of your book being discovered by readers using one of the semantic words when they search.
+You can improve the chances of your book being discovered by readers when they use one of your semantic words when they search.

 Tips for using and improving your semantic search